As with most areas of property, homeowners looking to sell quickly will need to speculate to accumulate in most cases.

 How energy efficient is your home?

-The 2019 buyer is environmentally aware more, perhaps, than any other buyer before them.
+Today's buyer is environmentally aware more, perhaps, than any other buyer before them.

 That means homes looking to impress need to be energy efficient.
 If your property is held back by single glazing, consider installing modern double-glazed units to keep the noise out and keep the heat in.